 When the striker ball scores a wicket and then in the same shot hits another ball, only the wicket counts and the striker has earned only the one extra shot for scoring the wicket.
 The striker may then roquet any ball to earn two extra shots.
 When the striker ball roquets another ball and then goes through a wicket, the wicket has not been scored but the striker earns two extra shots for the roquet.

 Whenever a ball is impaired from play by a natural obstruction, it is placed up to one mallet length- three feet away from the obstruction.

 Play with Formal Boundaries

-If more than one ball crosses the boundary on the same spot, the striker may measure any ball inbounds first and then place the other(s) a mallet-head’s length away from it on either side.
+If more than one ball crosses the boundary on the same spot, the striker may measure any ball inbounds first and then place the other(s) up to a mallet-head’s length away from it on either side.